play-button-v2-clickhere

 – Martin Luther King, Jr.

-I hope you’ve had chance to read my story, what has become our collective story, all of the inextricable links between my own fate and the challenges facing America today.
-If 100 years was swallowed up by Jim Crow, now it feels like 50 years has been swallowed since the triumphs of the civil rights movement and the birth of Black Power.
+I hope you’ve had chance to read my story, what has become our collective story, all the inextricable links between my own fate and the challenges facing America today.
+If 100 years were swallowed up by Jim Crow, now it feels like over 50 years have mysteriously vanished since the triumphs of the civil rights movement in the 1960s.
+Some things have gotten better—and failing to acknowledge that fact is a profound insult to all those who fought and gave of themselves during that turbulent era—but others seem to be getting worse.

-To make things worse, the increasing divide between globalization’s winners and losers helps increase the already alarming income inequality in our society, what is very possibly the biggest problem we have, and the greatest contributor to our polarization.
+The Growing divide between the new economy’s winners and losers helps increase our already alarming income inequality, what is very possibly the country’s biggest problem.
 Having grown up in the plantation economy of the antebellum South, I saw the evils of extreme income inequality firsthand, and I would hate to see this country lose its middle class to a new aristocracy reminiscent of the planter class.
-If you read my website and my blog, you’ll see that I talk a lot about the “Cotton Kingdom,” and how it was the root of all evil.
-The Cotton Kingdom is simply a deviation of “King Cotton,” the powerful slave economy that dominated the Southern states prior to the Civil War.
+If you read my website and my journal, you’ll see that I talk a lot about the “Cotton Kingdom,” the powerful slaveocracy that dominated the South prior to the Civil War.
+We can thank God the Cotton Kingdom was defeated on the battlefield and banished from the earth, but today we have an all-powerful equivalent in the top.
+01%, the people who own most of our country and have far too much power in Washington—to the detriment of the majority of Americans.
+It’s high time we make our government work for that majority again.

 We can make America what it must become.